 - If you intend to stay in the Schengen area for over 90 days you must apply for a residence permit, not a Schengen visa.
-Instructions are on the respective consulate's homepage.
+Instructions are on the respective consulate's or VFS homepage.

 - United States citizens can vacation in the Schengen area for up to 90 days without a visa.

-- Applicants must have a U.S. visa with three (3) months validity after returning from the Schengen area.
+- Applicants must have a U.S. visa or a Permanent Residence Card with three (3) months validity after returning from the Schengen area.
 If your US visa has expired, please have it renewed before applying.

 - A Schengen Visa is not required for nationals of countries with which Norway has signed a visa waiver agreement.

-- Minimum processing time is 10 business days.
-Rush requests are not accepted under any circumstances.
+- Your Visa application will normally be processed within 15 days.
+We cannot honor rush requests.
 As such, we strongly recommend that you apply 1-3 months before planned date of departure.

-- You submit your application form online at the UDI Application Portal (link below), where you also pay the fee online and book an interview appointment.
-All applicants have to appear for an interview in-person (absolutely no exeptions).
+- You submit your application form online at the UDI Application Portal, select New York (link below), where you also pay the fee online.
+You have to log onto VFS/Travisa website to book your appointment to hand in your documents and give biometry at www.vfsglobal.com/norway/usa All applicants have to appear for an interview in-person.

 - Below is a linked document titled "Schengen Visa Instructions".
 Read this document carefully, check off what documents you have included, sign the document, and bring the document to your interview.
-Incomplete applications will not be accepted.
+Incomplete applications may be rejected

-- In addition to the documents listed in the instructions, Applicants to Sweden or Denmark must also submit the additional documentation linked below.
+- In addition to the documents listed in the instructions, Applicants to Sweden must also submit the additional documentation linked below.